 Galakrond Tempo Warrior deck list and strategy

-Here’s the Galakrond Tempo Warrior deck we’re using for the beginning of Descent of Dragons.
+Here’s the Galakrond Tempo Warrior deck we’re using for the beginning of Ashes of Outland.
 We’ll keep you updated with any changes!

 |1 x Galakrond, the Unbreakable|